 Antelope Island provides excellent picnicking and camping facilities.

 You can get in trouble easily on a boat though.
 Conditions can change for the worse without warning.
-Rain and lightening can strike quickly.
+Rain and lightening strike quickly.
 Temperatures can plummet.

 Overcast days on the lake provide fantastic photographic opportunities.
 But these days also play tricks on your eyes.